whatmakeart/modeling-and-fabrication/content/modules/01-technical-sketching-fusion-360/1-2-technical-sketching-practice-exercises/index.md

 ### 1. Page Filled with Straight Lines

 Draw a minimum of 1 page filled with straight lines.
 It is a good idea to do this multiple times until you get the hang of it.
 It will help you in your sketching in all of your classes.
 Remember to draw from the shoulder.
+Video demo of [drawing freehand straight lines](https://www.youtu.be/UUQa2CtzIwE).

 <div class="two-column-grid"><div>

 ### 2. Freehand Isometric Cube with Circles

 After you have a page of good straight lines, then follow the video to draw an isometric cube with circles.
 Do this freehand.
 Freehand sketching is import for quickly communicating ideas, generating ideations, and solving design problems.
+Video demos of [freehand isometric cubes](https://www.youtu.be/8FkcqdCmT1U) and [freehand isometric circles](https://www.youtu.be/twj5luXIC_c).

 </div>